RobertoFreireFerrazPassos/SQL-Server/README.md

 Some usages: not deleted rows or not null value.

+##### Indexes on Computed Columns

+Simulate function-based indexes in SQL Server using indexes on computed columns.

 #### Unique index

 - A unique index ensures the index key columns do not contain any duplicate values.